 Held at the beautiful Old Billingsgate venue in London, thought leaders have delved into heavy issues to question how digital transformation is unfolding at the edge and how this will shape the regional digital infrastructure landscape.

-“From industrial IoT, smart cities, streaming and interactive content to robotics and autonomous cars, centralised hyperscale data centres are going large whilst edge data centres are increasingly using smaller modular forms where interactivity counts,” says Peter Judge, Global Editor at DCD.
+“From industrial IoT, smart cities, streaming and interactive content to robotics and autonomous cars, centralised hyperscale data centers are going large whilst edge data centers are increasingly using smaller modular forms where interactivity counts,” says Peter Judge, Global Editor at DCD.

 After DCD's co-founder and CEO George Rocket opened the event, the big names hit the stage to discuss heavy topics (that could be debated for hours) in just 20 minutes each – DCD labelled these ‘Plenary Lightning Talks’.